Sutoyo Siswomiharjo

-Sutoyo Siswomiharjo (28 August 1922 – 1 October 1965) was an Indonesian general who was kidnapped and later murdered during the attempted coup by the 30 September Movement.
+Major General Sutoyo Siswomiharjo (28 August 1922 – 1 October 1965) was an Indonesian general and one of six army generals kidnapped and later murdered during the attempted coup by the 30 September Movement.

 Early life

 Sutoyo was born in Karanganyar, Kebumen, Central Java.
-He finished school before the Japanese invasion in 1942, and during the Japanese Occupation, he studied governmental administration in Jakarta.
+He finished school before the Japanese invasion in 1942, and during the Japanese occupation, he studied governmental administration in Jakarta.
 He then worked as a government employee in Purworejo, but resigned in 1944.

 Career with the Indonesian military

 After the Indonesian Declaration of Independence in 1945, Sutoyo joined the Police section of the People's Security Army (TKR), the forerunner of the Indonesian Army.
 This then became the Indonesian Military Police.
 In June 1946, he was appointed adjutant to Colonel Gatot Soebroto, commander of the Army Police.
 He rose steadily through the ranks within the Military Police, and in 1954 became chief of staff at Military Police Headquarters.
 He held this position for two years before being posted to London to serve as the assistant military attaché at the Indonesian embassy.
 After training at the Indonesian Army Command and General Staff College in Bandung from 1959 to 1960, he was appointed Acting Army Judicial Inspector, then because of his legal experience, in 1961 he was appointed to the post of Judge Advocate General of the Army.